-Facial Nerve Pain
+Facial Nerve Pain (Trigeminal Neuralgia)

 The condition affects the trigeminal nerve and affects only about eight in every 100,000 people.
 While the condition is rare it is very debilitating for those affected, with severe facial and dental pain usually arriving in short, multiple bursts which can be provoked by a light touch of the face.